DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 headers on the `crit` list that it does not understand.

 To communicate headers that are understood, configure the policy with the `crit-headers` property.
-When the VerifyEncryptedJwt callout process an inbound JWT that contains a `crit` header, the verification will succeed if and only if the header names listed in the JWT `crit` claim are also present in the `crit-headers` list in the policy configuration.
+When either the `VerifyEncryptedJwt` or the `VerifyJwe` callout processes an inbound JWT or JWE respectively that contains a `crit` header, the verification will succeed if and only if the header names listed in the JWT `crit` claim are also present in the `crit-headers` list in the policy configuration.

-If your inbound JWT do not include a `crit` header, then you do not need to worry about this configuration.
+If your inbound JWT or JWE do not include a `crit` header, then you do not need to worry about this configuration option.

 ## Detecting Success and Errors

-The policy will return ABORT and set the context variable `ejwt_error` if there has been any error at runtime.
-Your proxy bundles can check this variable in `FaultRules`.
+The policy will return `ABORT` and set the context variable `ejwt_error` or `jwe_error` if there has been any error at runtime.
+Your proxy bundles can check this variable in Conditions wrapped around `FaultRules`.

 Errors can result at runtime if:

 * You specify an invalid configuration, for example an unsupported value for key-encryption or content-encryption
-* You use VerifyEncryptedJwt and the inbound JWT is expired
+* You use `VerifyEncryptedJwt` and the inbound JWT is expired
-* You use VerifyEncryptedJwt and the inbound JWT uses an `alg` or `enc` that is not consistent with the policy configuration.
+* You use `VerifyEncryptedJwt` and the inbound JWT uses an `alg` or `enc` that is not consistent with the policy configuration.

 ## Example Bundle